Buffalo Ahi Tuna Tacos

-- Simply marinate thinly sliced celery and green onions in apple cider vinegar and honey for a crunchy and tangy slaw that complements the “buffalo” element of the fish tacos recipe.
+1. Simply marinate thinly sliced celery and green onions in apple cider vinegar and honey, for a crunchy and tangy slaw that complements the “buffalo” element of the fish tacos recipe.

-- Stir together a little barbecue sauce and cayenne pepper sauce to coat the Ahi tuna.
+2. Stir a little barbecue sauce and cayenne pepper sauce together to coat the ahi tuna.